Choose your adventure

 - Aqueduct Trails (West Woodstock): Built and maintained by the Woodstock Area Mountain Biking Association (WAMBA), this collection of branching and looping trails totaling 10 miles is also great for hiking.
 Go for the varied terrain and difficulties, stay a moment longer for the wonderful water views!

 - Access point: 23111 Cox District Rd Woodstock, Vermont 05091

-- The Mount Peg Trail System (Woodstock Village): Follow winding trails throughout the trees to the tune of birdsong till you climb to the peak of Mt Peg (2.5 miles round-trip from Golf Street) or Mt Charlie for stunning panoramic views.
+- The Mount Peg Trail System (Woodstock Village): Follow winding trails throughout the trees to the tune of birdsong till you climb to the peak of Mt Peg (2.5 miles round-trip from Golf Street) for stunning panoramic views.
 And best of all, you can start your trek right from the heart of town!
 With steep upward climbs, this is the perfect hiking spot for those looking for either a short or long high-impact excursion.